-“Unable to sign in on this device.” – If you get this sign-in error, it’s usually a security issue.
-The most common cause is that you’re signed into Cash App on another device.
+The Cash App “Unable to sign in on this device.” error is usually a security issue most commonly caused by being signed into Cash App on another device.
 However, you could also be seeing this message because your account has been limited, you have a bad data connection, or because Cash App is experiencing a random glitch.

 In today’s article, I’m going to help you troubleshoot this common sign-in error.
 I’ve experienced it myself a few times (especially while traveling), so I’ll do my best to provide you with some personal anecdotes in addition to some well-researched answers.
 Let’s solve your problem!